poornimajoshi90/ambient-session-api-docs/README.md

 ---

-## 🎯 What Is This Project?
+## 🎯 About This Assignment

-This project is a technical writing assignment that converts raw, unstructured API product notes into clean, structured developer documentation.
+This documentation was created as part of a technical writing assignment received from Suki.ai.

+The goal was to convert raw, unstructured API product notes into clean, structured documentation that is easy to understand for both developers and clinical teams.

 ---